NTUEE-ESLab/2019-AwesomeAlarm/README.md

 3. Compile!
 Burn the binary into STM32.

 ### Client side
-1. install the Android app with the APK file in `/android_app/`
+1. install the Android app with the APK file `/android_app/ES_Final.apk`